 - Coconut oil is my go to cooking oil for many dishes, eg a mild Thai-style chicken & broccoli stir fry.

-23. Cut all the borderline offensive foods from your diet, especially if you have Autoimmune Disease
+23) Cut all the borderline foods from your diet, especially if you have Autoimmune issues

 Some leaky gut cases are just a lot tougher than others to solve.
 What usually helps tip these hard cases over the edge is an even stricter diet.
 This is especially true for AI Disease sufferers, eg asthmatics.

-- Cut all nightshades from your diet.
+- All nightshades from your diet.
 Potatoes, tomatoes, eggplants, peppers etc.